juanpb96/FEM_tip-calculator-app/README.md

 <script type="module" src="script.js"></script>
 ```

 Then, I was able to start debugging my JS code.
 With this, I got another question: How can I prevent the user to write specific characters in my textboxes?.
-To solve this, I tried with some event listeners for keyboard input such as `keydown, `keyup` and `keypress`, but none of them was doing what I wanted.
+To solve this, I tried with some event listeners for keyboard input such as `keydown`, `keyup` and `keypress`, but none of them was doing what I wanted.
 Finally, I decided searching for other options and I found out the event listener `input` which was the one that helped me.
 Check how I implemented this below:

 ```js
 /* Code for Bill textbox */